TongchengOpenSource/ckibana/README.md

 **4）Configure the index pattern whitelist**

-Only after configuring the corresponding whitelist can you proceed to create it in the next step `index pattern`
+Only after configuring the corresponding whitelist can you proceed to create it in the next step `index pattern`，please refer to:[api-docs](https://github.com/TongchengOpenSource/ckibana-docs/blob/main/api-docs.md) Update the whitelist index interface

 **5）Create `index pattern` in Kibana**